-Court records are presumptively open to the public.
-Unless restricted by statute or court order, the sealing of civil cases is highly discouraged.
-In extraordinary circumstances, a judge may order a case to be sealed by granting a party's motion or sua sponte.
+The records of the court are presumptively open to the public.
+The sealing of new and pending civil cases is highly discouraged.
+Unless restricted by statute or court order, the public shall have access to all cases filed with the court and to all court proceedings.
+On motion of a party and a showing of good cause, a judge may order a case to be sealed.

-(b) Civil Actions for False Claims.
+(b) Sealing of New Cases.

-The clerk will seal actions filed under 31 U.S.C. § 3729 for a minimum of sixty (60) days, as required by 31 U.S.C. §3730(b)(2).
+- (1) On Ex Parte Motion.
+In extraordinary circumstances, and only upon a judge's order granting an ex parte motion of the plaintiff or petitioner, an entire case may be sealed at the time it is filed.
+A motion to file a case under seal must be filed contemporaneously with the complaint.
+The complaint will remain under seal unless and until the motion is denied. - (2) Civil Actions for False Claims.
+The clerk will seal an action filed under 31 U.S.C. § 3729 for a minimum of sixty (60) days.
 The government may seek an extension of the seal by filing an ex parte motion.

-(c) Procedures.
+(c) Sealing of Pending Cases.